Horace Taylor (cricketer): Cricket

-After scoring two centuries for Kent's Club and Ground side and another in the Minor Counties Championship for the Second XI during the early part of the 1922 season, Taylor made his first-class cricket debut at the beginning of July against Warwickshire at Edgbaston.
-He scored 30 runs on debut, and played in the side's next four matches in the 1922 County Championship, making a total of 96 runs in four innings, (Note: Taylor did not bat during Kent's innings win against Northants and batted only once in each of the other matches which he played in.) including scoring 33 against Sussex at Tunbridge Wells and 23 not out against Warwickshire at Maidstone.
-He dropped out of the side towards the end of July, although he continued to play for the Second XI throughout the remainder of the season and was the reserve team's leading run scorer during 1922.
+After scoring two centuries for Kent's Club and Ground team, and another in the Minor Counties Championship for the Second XI during the early part of the 1922 season, Taylor made his first-class cricket debut at the beginning of July against Warwickshire at Edgbaston.
+He scored 30 runs on debut, and played in the next four matches in the 1922 County Championship, making a total of 96 runs in four innings, (Note: Taylor did not bat during Kent's innings win against Northants and batted only once in each of the other matches which he played in.) including scoring 33 against Sussex at Tunbridge Wells and 23 not out against Warwickshire at Maidstone.
+He dropped out of the team towards the end of July, although he continued to play for the Second XI throughout the remainder of the season and was the reserve team's leading run scorer during 1922.

 Three First XI appearances in May 1923 saw Taylor score only 21 runs in four innings, and he did not play for Kent at all during the following season.
-He returned to the side in 1925, making four appearances for the First XI during May and early June, scoring 64 runs, including 32 made against Northants at Gravesend in an eighth wicket partnership of 81 with Charlie Wright.
+He returned to the team in 1925, making four appearances for the First XI during May and early June, scoring 64 runs, including 32 made against Northants at Gravesend in an eighth wicket partnership of 81 with Charlie Wright.

-Taylor returned to play for the Second XI during 1926, making a further 12 Minor Counties Championship appearances for the side during the period until 1928 at which time his career restricted his opportunities to play county cricket.
+Taylor returned to play for the Second XI during 1926, making a further 12 Minor Counties Championship appearances during the period until 1928 at which time his career restricted his opportunities to play county cricket.